 Caring for a Cat With Cerebellar Hypoplasia

 There is no cure for feline cerebellar hypoplasia.
 Sadly, euthanasia may be the most humane option for cats with very severe cerebellar hypoplasia.
 The good news is that most cats with mild to moderate cerebellar hypoplasia can lead relatively normal lives with a little extra help from their owners.

 Cats with cerebellar hypoplasia should always be spayed or neutered in case their condition is genetic and can be passed down.

 Be sure to carefully introduce new cats and other pets to your cat with cerebellar hypoplasia.
 These cats can certainly live with "normal" animals, but they may be more vulnerable if the pets are not getting along.
 Supervise all interactions until you are sure they are used to one another.
 In general, it's best not to leave a cat with cerebellar hypoplasia alone with a larger dog.
-Dogs, especially those with higher prey drives, may perceive the cat as prey in distress and attack out of instinct.
+Dogs, especially those with higher prey drives, may perceive the cat as prey in distress and chase or attack out of instinct.

 A cat with mild to moderate cerebellar hypoplasia may be more accident-prone than the average cat, but there's a high likelihood the cat can learn to adapt and compensate for the differences and live a long happy life.
 A little help from you will go a long way.